Bringing families engaging bilingual Arabic learning materials for every child

 About the Founder

 Maria Rahim is a mother of four.
-Her children are 9, 8, 6 and 5 years old.
+Her children are 11, 10, 8 and 7 years old.
 She was a Regional Operation Manager at an MNC before she left a 14 years’ career in the logistics industry to care for her Children.
 Maria holds a Specialist Diploma in Applied Learning and Teaching (Republic Polytechnic), a Bachelor in Logistics Operations Management (University of South Australia) and a Diploma in Logistics and Operations Management (Temasek Polytechnic).
-Maria began her homeschooling journey in 2019.
-She enjoys seeking knowledge with her Children.
-Three of her children are attending two different Madrasah.
-Her experience from preparing her Children for the Madrasah Entrance Test (with the current addition of lower primary Madrasah curriculum), she becomes conscious of what is required to ease children’s understanding of the Arabic Language in a simplified way without being overwhelming.

 Est. 2021